idaunis/simple-linux-flash-embed/README.md

 simple-linux-flash-embed
 ========================

+## Introduction

-A simple linux flash embed
+A simple GTK example to embed flash in standalone Linux applications

 ## How to Compile